amyspencerproject/github-user-search/README.md

 - My validation was not working if there were any letters or numbers along with spaces and special charaters.
 I needed to extend your regex to specify that letters must start, end, and only contain with letters/numbers.
 This regex `/^[a-zA-Z0-9]+$/` worked!
 The caret means the string must start with this.
 The plus means at least 1 of those characters, and the dollar means it must also be the end of the string

+- In-line `<svg>` is something I avoid.
+This challenge requres that the fill of the `svg` icons change with hover and when data is not available.
+I had some weird clipping issues when a website url was really long.
+I tried switching to flex, playing with margins, trying to change object-fit.
+In the end I added the `overflow="visible"` attribute to the `<svg>` div.

 ### Continued development

 **Bonus**: Have the correct color scheme chosen for them based on their computer preferences. _Hint_: Research `prefers-color-scheme` in CSS.